 Related Reading

-- Why Doesn’t Melatonin Work for Menopause Insomnia? — The estrogen-serotonin-melatonin chain and why supplemental melatonin misses the upstream hormonal cause
+- Why Doesn’t Melatonin Work for Menopause Insomnia? — Why melatonin can underperform when estrogen-serotonin-melatonin signaling and cortisol timing are driving sleep-continuity issues.

-- Does Hormone Replacement Therapy Help with Sleep in Menopause? — What the clinical evidence shows about HRT’s effect on sleep architecture and hot-flash-driven waking
+- Does Hormone Replacement Therapy Help with Sleep in Menopause? — When hormone replacement therapy can improve sleep continuity, night sweats, cortisol timing, and sleep quality outcomes.

 References